SiewLinYap/SiewLinYap.github.io/_portfolio/unicorn.md

 {% highlight js %}
-// Define a function used to plot confusion matrix for all evaluated models for ease of visualization
+// A function used to plot confusion matrix for all evaluated models

 def plot_confusion_matrix(cm, classes,
                           normalize=False,